Superset vs Devin (2026): Local Agent Orchestration vs Cloud AI Engineer

 Isolation Mechanism

 Superset isolates agents using Git worktrees — lightweight, fast, and built into git itself.
 Devin isolates each session in a full cloud VM with its own OS, browser, and toolchain.
-VMs provide stronger isolation (separate environments) but at much higher cost and latency.
+VMs provide stronger isolation and fuller environment parity, but at much higher cost and latency.

 Pricing